 Not only did I have to walk with the teachers I was also made to carry the refreshments, four litres of orange juice in my rucksack as punishment for whatever I had done at school that got me this special attention from the teachers.

-By this time most of the boys were beginning to laugh at my treatment and make snide remarks, when I retaliated I was quickly reprimanded by a teacher.
+By this time most of the boys were beginning to laugh at my treatment and make snide remarks, when I retaliated I was quickly punished by a teacher.

-The snide remarks turned into blatant bullying which was ignored by the teachers until again I retaliated which was followed by a reprimand.
+The snide remarks turned into blatant bullying which was ignored by the teachers until I retaliated again which was followed by another punishment.

 An hour or so into the journey a song broke out, looking back it was quite good, but the sentiment wasn’t.